vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 The classification is depicted in Fig.3.
 <p><img src="qTheoryArchitectureEn.png" alt="" /></p>
 Figure 3.
 The classification of a queueing system in UML2 SP<br/>

 Further we shall discuss new frames and new concepts.
+In UML2 SP an architectural diagram is a [conceptual graph](https://en.wikipedia.org/wiki/Conceptual_graph) and contains a packages and links (dependences) between them.
+Packages and dependences define concepts.
 #### Queueing theory
 The "Reusable component" package define **Queueing theory** concept.
 In UML2 SP a theory is a classification of systems.
 #### Scheme of queueing system
-The "Containers" package define **schemes** of queueing systems.In our classification exist one scheme.
+The "Containers" package define **schemes of queueing systems**.
+In our classification exist one scheme.
 #### Work site
 The "ItemOfList" frame define **Work site** concept, i.e. cells to service, and links between them.
 It is a *configuration space* of system.
 #### Taxonomy
 The "Abstract classes" package define **taxonomy** of queueing systems and consist three abstract classes.
 #### G/G/s queueing system
-The "DirectAccessComposite" frame define **G/G/s** queuing system concept.
+The "DirectAccessComposite" frame define **G/G/s queuing system** concept.
 The frame has "queue" slot.
 It is definition of queue as in Fig.1.
 #### Multiphase queuing system
-The "SequentialAccessComposite" frame defines **multiphase** queuing system concept.
+The "SequentialAccessComposite" frame defines **multiphase queuing system** concept.
 The frame has "tail" slot.
 It is a result works this system.

 A typical example for used this classification are discussed in the subsequent section.

-## Example of queueing system decomposition
+## 3. Example of Decomposition of Queueing System
 In Fig. 4 present a queueing system consist four servers.
 Server S1 is a CPU, S2 is Hard Disk (HD).
 Both a CPU and HD are parts of computer.
 Peripheral device (PD) consists at S3 and S4 servers; S3 is a printer, S4 is a fax.